ritchie46/ritchievink.com/content/about/_index.md

 # <small> Ritchie Vink </small>

 <p>Hi, my name is Ritchie Vink.
-I am a nerd that can get really enthusiastic about abstract problems.
-This site
-is a clustering of things I found interesting or things I worked on.</p>
+Welcome on my blog.
+Here I post some of the results of the projects that keep me busy, or just things I've learned or found interesting. </p>

-<p>This year I've switched jobs from being a Structural Engineer at <a href="www.abt.eu">ABT</a> to Data Scientist
+<p>I've switched jobs from being a Structural Engineer to Data Scientist
-& Engineer at <a href="www.xomnia.com">Xomnia</a>.
+& Engineer.
 As a structural engineer my work was looking more and more as the job of a data scientist / developer.
-I focused mainly on utilizing computational power to do some really cool engineering stuff.
+I focused mainly on utilizing computational power to do some really cool engineering stuff.</p>

-I made the switch because I really like the multidisciplinary skill set that is need for applying data science and managing big data.
-One major reason for my switch is that I want to keep learning new things.
-And with the traction that there is currently in artificial intelligence, data and computer science.
-I really think I can spend forever sucking it all up.
+<p>I like the traction the whole machine learning science has at the moment.
+This was one the reasons for me to switch jobs and focus more on developing myself in that industry.
+My interests go both ways though.
+I realy like to combine the machine learning problems with the domain knowledge I've got from the engineering industry.
+The posts on this site will probably oscillate somewhat between both worlds sometimes.
 </p>